-5.0 Assessing Effectiveness
+5.0 Assessing effectiveness

-Great Southern Bank is committed to continuing to improve our approach to modern slavery risks within our operations.
+Great Southern Bank is committed to continuing to improve our approach to managing modern slavery risks within our operations and supply chain.

-We currently have a Measuring Effectiveness Framework to review the impact of implemented modern slavery measures.
+We currently have a Measuring Effectiveness Framework to assess the impact of implemented modern slavery measures.

-Role Objective Measure Retail bank and lender Test ongoing effectiveness of modern slavery risk typology used by financial crime team.
-Maintenance and development of ongoing and enhanced transaction monitoring rule to identify modern slavery.
+Role Objective Measure Retail bank and lender Test ongoing effectiveness of modern slavery risk and child exploitation typologies used by financial crime team.
+Maintenance and development of ongoing and enhanced transaction monitoring rules to identify modern slavery and child exploitation.
 Purchaser of goods and services Continually enhance downstream management of modern slavery risk.
 Regular checks on customer client base for adverse media relating to modern slavery.
-Risk scores for procurement.
+An inherent risk assessment utilising an external platform.
 Employer Continually promote and protect human rights through embedding in the culture of Great Southern Bank values of respect, dignity and equality for every person, irrespective of race, sex, religion, political opinion, disability, sexual orientation, gender identity, social status, age or any other characteristic.
 An embedded commitment to respecting human rights in the existing policy framework.
 Staff surveys.
 Completion of relevant training modules.
 Investor Maintaining an investment strategy with a focus on modern slavery risk, prevention, and appropriate due diligence.
-Reviews and updates of investment strategy to align with modern slavery objectives, with particular focus on risk due diligence prior to investment decisions.
+Reviews and update investment strategy to align with modern slavery objectives, with particular focus on risk due diligence prior to investment decisions.

-6.0 Future Focus
+6.0 Future focus

 While our modern slavery risk profile is low, we understand that modern slavery is a significant issue requiring ongoing diligence.
-We will continuously improve our approach to modern slavery risks over time.
+We will continuously improve our approach to managing modern slavery risks over time.